Posts Tagged ‘Linux’

 [HOWTO] Auto Re-Connect to dsl pppoe in Linux

 I am using Ubuntu 10.04 Lucid Lynx Alpha.
 I have a dsl connection (WiZoom, Wireless via ubnt but wired to my PC) from Worldlink Pvt.
 Ltd., Nepal.
 I need to connect via pppoe.
 I occasionally keep my PC to download overnight while I sleep or even when I am away.
 It works well with torrents (with deluge as my torrent client, I haven’t used transmission torrent client much) but sometimes it disconnects from the internet.
 So, I had to configure it to auto re-connect on disconnect.
 It should also connect on logon.
-Since network manager does not meet my requirements, Read the rest of this entry »
+Since network manager does not meet my requirements, I had to delete the DSL connection from my network manager (which I had configured to connect at logon).
+Then I would need to configure pppoe connection via pppoeconf.
+To do so, I bring up my terminal and type in:

 [HOWTO] Make Docky 3-D Style in Ubuntu